apache/hudi/website/docs/compaction.md

 last_modified_at:
 ---

 Hudi has a table service called compaction, where files are compacted together to form a new file version.
 In Hudi, two different storage types are available, Copy-On-Write (COW) and Merge-On-Read (MOR).
 Each storage type uses distinct file types: COW uses base files comprised of Parquet files (columnar-base); MOR uses base and log files consisting of Parquet files (columnar-base) and Avro files (row-base), respectively.
-Compaction is a mandatory table service in Hudi that only applies to MOR tables, not COW tables.
+Compaction is a an optional table service in Hudi that only applies to MOR tables, not COW tables.

 ## WHY MOR TABLES NEED COMPACTION
 In Hudi, data is organized in terms of [file groups](https://hudi.apache.org/docs/file_layouts/).
 Each file group in a MOR table consists of a base file and one or more log files.
 Typically during writes, updates are stored in log files, and inserts are stored in base files.
 During the compaction process, log files get compacted into a new base file version.
 Since Hudi writes updates directly to log files, MOR tables are write-optimized and have a lower write amplification than COW tables because no synchronous merge occurs during writes.
 In contrast, COW tables have a higher write amplification because Hudi applies each write to a new base file version, where a synchronous merge combines new writes with the older base files and forms a new base file version.